CrazyWolf13/CrazyWolf13/README.md

 ---

 Feel free to reach out if you have any questions or similar interests in Homelab, Linux, Proxmox, customization, or system administration!

----

-Now, scripting and programming are separated into distinct sections to clearly highlight the tools you use for each type of task!